InfOmics/LErNet/README.md

 <hr />

 ## Citation
-If you have used any of the PanDelos project software, please cite the following paper:
+If you have used the package LErNet in your project, please cite the following paper:

-     Bonnici V., Caligola S., Fiorini G., Giugice L., Giugno R.
+     Bonnici V., Caligola S., Fiorini G., Giudice L., Giugno R.
      LErNet: characterization of lncRNAs via context-aware network expansion and enrichment analysis.

 <hr />